- Proceedings of the IAG Symposia at IUGG Berlin

 The Regional Committee of United Nations Global Geospatial Information Management for Asia and the Pacific (UN-GGIM-AP) will hold a workshop on geodetic capacity development on November 7, 2023 in Bali, Indonesia.
 The workshop is co-organized by the UN-GGIM-AP, IAG, International Federation of Surveyors (FIG) and Geospatial Information Agency of Indonesia (BIG), and focuses on geodetic reference frames, its dynamics and geodesy application for GNSS early tsunami warning system.
 Another focus of the workshop is an effort on the Global Geodesy Need Assessment by the United Nations Subcommittee on Geodesy and the Global Geodetic Center of Excellence, and open discussion on this challenge is planned in the session.

 This workshop is a part of Asia Pacific Geospatial Forum and will be held in conjunction with the UN-GGIM-AP 12th Plenary meeting.
-Participants will soon be able to register this event under the conference website (I will put URL if it will be available by deadline).
+Participants will soon be able to register this event under the conference website (https://apgf2023.id/).
 We look forward to seeing you in beautiful Bali.

 Chair of UN-GGIM-AP Working Group on Geodetic Reference Frame/ IAG Subcommission 1.3e Asia-Pacific

 - GGOS Days 2023, September 20–22, 2023, Yebes, Spain

 - WGAAL 2023, October 16– 20, 2023, Lanzarote Island, Spain

 - ILRS Technical Workshop, October 16-20, 2023, Virtual